Josse van Huerter: Family and Later life

 He was married to D. Beatriz de Macedo, daughter of Jerónimo Fernandes, the governess of the Infanta Beatrice, who bore him two children.
 De Hurtere's son, Joss de Utra (who would become the second Captain-General of Faial), and daughter, Dona Joana de Macedo were born on Faial.
 Joss de Utra would later marry Dona Isabel Corte Real, and Dona Joana would marry Martin Behaim, a German navigator/cartographer at the Chapel of Santa Cruz.

 Joost De Hurtere's sister, Josina De Hurtere, and his illegitimate half brother Boudewijn De Hurtere (Balduino de Utra/Dutra) also settled on Faial around 1468.
+Josina married Nuno Fernandes, originally of the Isle of Madeira, and their son, Antonio d'Utra Nunes, served as Deputy Capitao of both the Isles of Faial and Pico.
 Boudewijn's daughter, Christina De Hurtere married the Flemish Antonius Cornelis and had one daughter, Isabella De Hurtere, who became the wife of Tomás de Pórras, the Elder.

 De Hurtere died in 1495 in Horta, and along with his wife (in 1531) would be buried in the Chapel of Santa Cruz, where today the Church of Nossa Senhora das Angústias is located.

 The descendants of the Azorean De Hurtere family exist to this day, the surname having changed to Dutra, Silveira and Morais (aka: Dutra de Morais).